neuronflicker/CTF/BrixelWinterEdition2020/Programming/Quizbot/README.md

 <div align="center">Wrong Answer!
 The answer is: </div><div id="answer" align="center">five</div> <div align="center"><h1>QuizB0t!</h1><br>Can you beat the 1000 questions?<br>Score: 1&nbsp;&nbsp;&nbsp;(<a href="index.php?resetscore">Reset progress</a>)<br></div> <div align="center"> <h3>Question number 3</h3> <h4>What colour is vermilion a shade of ?</h4> <form method="POST" action="index.php"><input type="text" name="insert_answer" id="insert_answer"><input type="submit" name="submit" value="answer"></form> </div>
 Answer: five
 ```
-Now that all that seems to work, we want to save the page output in a file (so we can make sure we see any differences and capture the last page) as well as the answers and run it for 1000 questions:
+Now that all that seems to work, we want to save the page output in a file (so we can make sure we see any differences and capture the last page) as well as saving the answers, and run it for 1000 questions:
 ```bash
 #!/usr/bin/bash